Back to advice

 When you finish your A Levels, there’s a very strong push towards the traditional route of university.
 This doesn’t always have to be the case

 If you already know what job you want to do, then it may be worth exploring other options.
-Instead of taking a full-time three-year degree and ending up with debts of up to £50,000, there are other qualifications which can give you both the qualification and the work experience that will get you a job.
+Instead of taking a full-time three-year degree and ending up with debts, there are other qualifications which can give you both the qualification and the work experience that will get you a job.

 Always remember that there are some areas of work which do not necessarily need a degree – for example, in accountancy you can take a professional qualification or apprenticeship instead.
 Colleges offer BTECs, NVQs and City and Guilds, as well as A Levels.
 Courses are available in everything from Agriculture to Games Design, Construction Skills to Music Technology at a level suited to you.